somnambulist-tech/laravel-doctrine-tenancy/README.md

 routes) or symlink the files if you wish to use the exact same routes.

 A middleware is provided to handle loading the routes for a multi-site setup.
-This must be loaded after the TenantSiteResolver, but before any other middlewares.
+This must be loaded after the TenantSiteResolver, but before any other middleware.
 In addition you must disable / remove the default App/Providers/RouteServiceProvider.
 This provider is registered too early and must be delayed / resolved via the TenantRouteResolver instead.

+The reasons for this setup are to ensure that only the chosen tenants routes are loaded, and not appended to any existing routing files.

-_Note:_ these are **not** route middlewares but Kernel middlewares.
+_Note:_ these are **not** route middleware but Kernel middleware.

 Your Kernel.php will end up looking like the following: